phastmike/vala-liststore-object-example/README.md

 ## Changes to objects in the model

 To change an object, we should retrieve it from the model, do some changes and set the object to the model.
-To examplify, we added a toggle button that will change the name of the object, at row 3, from Ada to Megatron and vice versa:
+To exemplify, we added a toggle button that will change the name of the object, at row 3, from Ada to Megatron and vice versa:

 ```Vala
 Gtk.ToggleButton button = new Gtk.ToggleButton.with_label ("Change obj at row 3");